 Biologist William Muir studied chickens.
 He was interested in productivity, so he looked at what chickens laid more eggs.
 Chickens live in groups, so he took, from an average group of chickens, only the most productive – you could call them super-chickens – for a super-flock, and each generation, he selected only the most productive for breeding.

 After six generations the first group, the average group, was doing just fine.
 They were plump and fully feathered and egg production had increased dramatically.
 In the second group, all but three were dead.
 They’d pecked the rest to death.

-But Jesus said not to lord it over others, God in heaven is our only teacher, rabbi and Father.
+But Jesus said not to lord it over others, God in heaven is our only teacher, rabbi, and Father.
 He himself came to be “the servant of us all.”
 It is not just the heart that should tell you that lording it over others is not the ideal.
-The head – statistics, reason and experiment – shows the same thing.
+The head – statistics, reason, and experiment – should tell you the same thing.